johanbook/docs/docs/devops/configs.md

 ## Dynamic configuration

-Dynamic configurations on the other hand are typically set in an application runtime.
-This means that the configurations might not be covered by test and faulty configurations might bring down the application.
+Dynamic configurations on the other hand are typically set at application runtime.
+This means that the configurations might not be covered by test and faulty configurations might bring the application down.